kmorris896/rapture-discord-server-documentation/channel_text/verified-channels/theme-of-the-week.md

 # Theme of the Week

-**Theme of the Week** is a weekly picture "train" where you post selfies (SFW and NSFW).
+**Theme of the Week** is a weekly picture "theme" where you post selfies (SFW and NSFW).
 Each picture earns you :banana: 5 with a limit of :banana: 25 total you can earn this way.

 The theme of the week is announce in this channel and previous themes are deleted.